 Medical information and records are particularly sensitive pieces of personal information.
 We abide by the heightened requirements that are needed to ensure the protection and security of such data.

 The Health Insurance Portability And Accountability Act (HIPAA) was signed into law in 1996 and provides security provisions and data privacy requirements that keep patient medical information secured.
 The Health Information Technology for Economic and Clinical Health Act (HITECH Act) is a part of the American Recovery and Reinvestment Act of 2009 (ARRA).
 The HITECH Act was created to motivate the implementation of electronic health records (EHR) and supporting technology in the United States.
 It was signed into law on February 17, 2009, as part of the ARRA.

-An independent auditing firm confirmed that our data centers and managed dedicated server solutions comply with HIPAA security and privacy guidelines.
+An independent auditing firm confirmed that our data centers and managed dedicated server solutions comply with HIPAA compliant cloud hosting security and privacy guidelines.
 We also meet the administrative, physical, and technical safeguard measures necessary to comply with the law.
 Our HIPAA/HITECH Report is publicly available and can be found on our website.

 The General Data Protection Regulation (GDPR) replaced the EU Data Protection Directive (known as Directive 95/46/EC) and is a European privacy law.
 Strengthening data privacy and protection for individuals within the European Union (EU) is one of the main goals of the law.
 The law provides that proper consent needs to be obtained to collect data, includes transparency requirements and affords EU residents certain rights with regard to their data.
 GDPR also governs the transfer of personal data of EU residents outside of the EU.
 GDPR went into effect on May 25, 2018.
 We have been diligently working on GDPR compliance since prior to its effective date and are proud to be able to protect the personal information of our friends overseas.